-- · submitting a complete application straight away; - completing the application clearly and in full.
-The adviser can then assess your application without asking extra questions; - completing the fields in the application portal and not adding any attachments with text; - providing citizen service numbers (bsn's) before or along with your application if you also used the WBSO in 2021.
-These R&D employees have to be registered in your R&D time sheet administration for 2021.
-This is necessary to calculate the hourly wage in 2023.
+- submitting a complete application straight away; - completing the application clearly and in full.
+The adviser can then assess your application without asking extra questions; - completing the fields in the application portal and not adding any attachments with text; - providing citizen service numbers (bsn's) before or along with your application if you also used the WBSO in 2022.
+These R&D employees have to be registered in your R&D time sheet administration for 2022.
+This is necessary to calculate the hourly wage in 2024.
+Self-employed persons does not have to resubmit bsn-numbers when the tax benefit is a fixed R&D deduction.